aosceola27/MCDTweaks/README.md

 4. Open the extension, click "Settings", then head to "Extension Settings" (third tab from the top on the left)
 5. Under "Local Storage", hit `Upload JSON` and upload the .json file.

+> [!WARNING]
-**Unfortunately, Firefox, Microsoft Edge, and Safari aren't supported at the moment, sorry!**
+> Unfortunately, Firefox, Microsoft Edge, and Safari aren't supported at the moment, sorry!

+> Anthony, Class of 2027